caiosabadin/notes/sass/tutorial.md

 #menu ul li a:hover { ... }
 ```

-Unless mandatory or expressly needed, it's not recommended to apply many selectors at once, in that it greatly reduces performance, since most browsers would read those selectors from left to right.

-However, a structure such as above might be accordingly nested as:
+Which could be accordingly nested as:

 ```scss
 @charset 'utf-8';

 $default_colour:#fff;

 #menu {